-(b) Wendy's 7% debentures are unsecured and were reduced to fair value in connection with the Wendy's merger based on their outstanding principal of \$100,000 and an effective interest rate of 8.6%.
-The fair value adjustment is being accreted and the related charge included in "Interest expense" until the debentures mature.
+(b) Wendy's 7% debentures are unsecured and were reduced to fair value in connection with the Wendy's Merger based on their outstanding principal of \$100,000 and an effective interest rate of 8.6%.
+The fair value adjustment is being accreted and the related charge included in "Interest expense, net" until the debentures mature.
 These debentures contain covenants that restrict the incurrence of indebtedness secured by liens and certain capitalized lease transactions.
-Wendy's was in compliance with these covenants as of January 1, 2017.

 Wendy's U.S. advertising fund has a revolving line of credit of \$25,000.
 Neither the Company, nor Wendy's, is the guarantor of the debt.
 The advertising fund facility was established to fund the advertising fund operations.
-The full amount of the line was available under this line of credit as of January 1, 2017.
+The availability under this line of credit was \$23,713 as of December 31, 2017.

-At January 1, 2017, one of Wendy's Canadian subsidiaries had a revolving credit facility of C\$6,000 which bears interest at the Bank of Montreal Prime Rate.
+At December 31, 2017, one of Wendy's Canadian subsidiaries had a revolving credit facility of C\$6,000 which bears interest at the Bank of Montreal Prime Rate.
 The debt is guaranteed by Wendy's.
-The full amount of the line was available under this line of credit as of January 1, 2017.
+The full amount of the line was available under this line of credit as of December 31, 2017.